Vishavjit-Khinda/IIOT-Wafer-Manufacturing/README.md

 Create database:

 ```
-In Run Query window
+In Run Query window (on Postgresql database)
-Paste query from database.txt
+Paste entire query in database.txt
 ```